AppZard1/AppzardOffline/README.md

   ### - `start`
   Syntax: `appzard start`
   Starts a new appzard instance, you must not have a previous session running or have a program using 8888 port or `localhost`.
+  ### - `doctor`
+  Syntax: `appzard doctor`
+  Checks that appzard is correctly configured and up-to-date on your device, please use this command first before reposrting an issue to the support team.
 ## Available Arguments:
   - `--version` (abbr: `-v`): Displays appzard's version
   - `--help` (abbr: `-h`): Displays the help message